 Nymphing is an art of the unseen, and no matter the material attachments we add to the line for visual aid of a strike, trout take our flies without us knowing about it — probably way more often than we can imagine.

-At the end of each drift, give the line a short and sharp hook set downstream.
+At the end of each drift, give the line a short and sharp hookset upward and downstream.
 On a tight line, you need only move the fly six inches.

 Remember this: Cast.
 Drift.
-Hook set.
+Set the hook.
 Back cast.
 Delivery.
 Repeat.
 That’s good fishing.

 Fish hard, friends.